 CLOSED – Lead Counselor/Public Engagement Intern (graduate or undergraduate hourly) – CLOSED

 Assist with coordination of logistics and activities for summer camps and outreach activities, lead training sessions, and identify/troubleshoot issues that arise.
 Lead Counselors usually have at least one year of WYSE engineering summer camp experience.
 Summer Camp preparations begin in the spring semester and continue throughout the summer.
-In the fall, camp activities include processing feedback and planning for the next summer.
-The Engagement Ambassador is a possible continuation of this job.
-Part of this job helps with year-round coordination and implementation of public engagement and outreach activities with community groups and schools, as well as recruitment and support for the WYSE LEADer and volunteer network.
+Camp activities continue beyond the camp season to include processing feedback and planning for the next summer.
+Lead Counselors are also considered for year-round employment as an Engagement Ambassador.
+This position helps with the coordination and implementation of public engagement and outreach activities with community groups and schools, as well as recruitment and support for the WYSE LEADer and volunteer network.
 During COVID restrictions, part of being an engagement ambassador includes adapting STEM curricula to a virtual platform, holding Zoom outreach sessions, and improving online engagement.
 This is a full-time job in the summer and approximately 10-15 hrs/wk during the school year and begins March 4, 2022.